 For a better understanding of how a forehead lift might change your appearance, look into a mirror and place the palms of your hands at the outer edges of your eyes, above your eyebrows.
 Gently draw the skin up to raise the brow and the forehead area.
 That is approximately what a forehead lift would do for you.

 If you decide to consult Dr. Mabourakh, he will first evaluate your face, including the skin and underlying bone.

-During your consultation, Dr. Mabourakh will discuss your goals for the surgery and ask you about certain medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
+During your consultation in Sacramento, Dr. Mabourakh will discuss your goals for the surgery and ask you about certain medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
 Be sure to tell Dr. Mabourakh if you have had previous facial surgery, if you smoke, or if you take any drugs or medications — including aspirin or other drugs that affect clotting.

 If you decide to proceed with a forehead lift, Dr. Mabourakh will explain the surgical technique, the recommended type of anesthesia, the type of facility where the surgery will be performed, the risks and the costs involved.
 Don’t hesitate to ask Dr. Mabourakh any questions you may have, especially those regarding your expectations and concerns about the results of surgery.

 Dr. Mabourakh will give you specific instructions to prepare for the procedure, including guidelines on eating and drinking, smoking, and taking and avoiding certain vitamins and medications.
 Carefully following these instructions will help your surgery and your recovery proceed more smoothly.

 If your hair is very short, you may wish to let it grow out before surgery, so that it’s long enough to hide the scars while they heal.